 Day 5: Florence/Oregon Dunes/Cape Arago Highway/Bandon

 Your lunch stop is the old river town of Florence, which got its start during the days of the California Gold Rush, when timber and provisions were floated down the Siuslaw River to be transported to San Francisco.
-The Siuslaw flows right through the heart of town, and the wooden storefront buildings along its riverside promenade give this small coastal community some real historical character.
+The Siuslaw flows right through the heart of town, and the wooden storefront buildings along the riverside promenade give this small coastal community some real historical character.
 The most prominent building on Bay Street, a white false-fronted former general store, is now the Bridgewater Fish House and Zebra Bar, a good lunch spot.
 After lunch, spend a few minutes strolling along Bay Street before heading south.

 Although there’s no official boundary line, the South Coast begins just south of Florence, and so does the Oregon Dunes National Recreation Area.
-If you like sand dunes, this 50-mile (80 km) swath of towering sand dunes between the shoreline and U.S. 101 is an area you will want to explore.
+If you like sand dunes, this 50-mile swath of towering sand dunes between the shoreline and U.S. 101 is an area you will want to explore.
 Otherwise, continue south past Coos Bay, the largest town on the coast, and look for the turn-off for the Cape Arago Highway south of town.

 You may not want to stop at all of the three state parks on the Cape Arago Highway, but they are all worth visiting.
 The first is Sunset Bay State Park, a sheltered cove beneath high sandstone cliffs with such (relatively) placid waters that you can actually swim there—it’s really the only place along the entire coast where swimming is possible.
 The second is Shore Acres State Park, an extremely rare formal garden created almost a century ago by a shipping tycoon who lost his house and fortune but left behind his rose gardens and sunken pond garden to be rediscovered decades later and restored to their former glory.
 This is probably the only rose garden you’ll ever visit where you’ll hear seals barking in the distance.
 A trail leads down from the garden to a gorgeous little cove with a white-sand beach.
 The third spot is Cape Arago State Park, where offshore rocks, part of the Oregon Islands National Wildlife Refuge, harbor hundreds of seals and seabirds.
-Another natural treasure in the area, little visited but absolutely sublime, is the South Slough National Estuarine Research Reserve, the first federally protected estuary in the U.S. (1971) with thousands of acres of unspoiled coastal habitat of the Coos river.
+Another natural treasure in the area, little visited but absolutely sublime, is the South Slough National Estuarine Research Reserve, the first federally protected estuary in the U.S. (1971).
+Thousands of acres of unspoiled coastal habitat abut the Coos river.

 Day 6: Bandon/Gold Beach

 If you’re a golfer, Bandon may have been your destination all along.
-Golfers from all over the world descend on this small community to play at the five world-class links courses at Bandon Dunes Golf Resort.
+Golfers from all over the world descend on this small community to play at the world-class links courses at Bandon Dunes Golf Resort.
 But this coastal community, located where the Coquille River spills into the Pacific, was popular with visitors long before the golf resort.
 At one point Bandon was called the “Playground of the Pacific” because, in the days before roads, passenger steamers would stop here on their trips between San Francisco and Seattle.
 The attractions of those days are gone, mostly wiped out in a 1936 fire.
 What remains is what was always here—a magnificent beach with a whole gallery of giant offshore rocks and monoliths that have been given fanciful names like Face Rock (it resembles a face staring up), Table Rock, the Sisters, and Cat and Kittens.
 You can see Bandon’s famous rock formations—they are all part of the Oregon Islands National Wildlife Refuge—and walk on the beach, by taking Beach Loop Drive to Bullards Beach State Park.
 You’ll also be able to visit the Coquille River Lighthouse, a sturdy, octagonal building with a light that cast its first beam in 1896.

 Day 7: Gold Beach/Brookings

 To reach inland I-5 from Brookings, take U.S. 199 east to Grant’s Pass.
-From there, it’s a straight shot back up to Portland, a 246-mile (396-km) trip that takes about 5 hours.
+From there, it’s a straight shot back up to Portland, a 246-mile trip that takes about 5 hours.